Li-yachuan/EDMB/README.md

 # EDMB: Edge Detector with Mamba

+## Update
+1.We released "A Doubly Decoupled Network for Edge Detection"(DDN) Main features:
+Transformer is used as the main feature extraction module and one-stage training is adopted, which is more convenient than EDMB.
+It uses the same multi-granularity edge generation strategy as EDMB.
+The accuracy is better than EDMB, and the ODS on BSDS500 reaches 0.867.
+## Abstract

 Transformer-based models have made significant progress in edge detection, but their high computational cost is prohibitive.
 Recently, vision Mamba have shown excellent ability in efficiently capturing long-range depen- dencies.
 Drawing inspiration from this, we propose a novel edge detector with Mamba, termed EDMB, to efficiently